SilverLineFramework/applauncher-runtime/README.md

 # Sideload Runtime

-Runtime that sideloads Silverline modules.
-With this runtime, Modules can be started in containers to run standlone python interpreters or WASM runtimes (instead of directly on WASM micro-processes).
+A Runtime that sideloads Silverline modules.
+With this runtime, Modules can be started in containers to run standalone python interpreters or WASM runtimes (instead of directly on WASM micro-processes).

-The purpose of this runtime is two-fold: (i) allow container/based applications to be managed by silverline and (2) prototype runtimes that execute silverline applications.
+The purpose of this runtime is two-fold: (i) allow container/based applications to be managed by Silverline and (2) prototype different aspects of Silverline runtimes.

 ## Prerequisites